 The scholarship I got was supposed to support me through 3 years of uninterrupted flow simulations of whatever the hell happens in a supersonic combustor.

-Minus combustion.
-The irony of it wasn’t lost on me, but the in-house flow solver, based on a finite volume implicit LES method, didn’t have combustion implemented.
-And I wasn’t going to do it myself!
 What was left you ask?
 Shockwave-turbulent boundary layer interaction.
 With the unsteadiness of the reflected shockwave resulting from it and generating turbulent inflow without going through the pains of transition, was enough to keep me busy for a while – my professor had said.
-“Sure, if you say so,” I thought, not knowing where to begin.
-That was it.
-That was the day in hell I was talking about.

 Like any respectably scientist, I started by crying in the bathroom, wanting the proverbial mommy, and listening to whatever was going on in the boy’s restroom – there was a common ceiling, you see.

-Somehow, that made me cringe and gave me courage at the same time.
 I got out of the bathroom reborn.
 Simulated a laminar boundary layer.
 Forced it separate making it interact with a shockwave.
 Compared results with Katzer.
 It fit!
 My heart started to grow.
-“Hey, maybe I can actually do this” I began to think.

 But then … ho-ho-ho and a bottle of rum, no wait!
 That’s another story.